Business career of Mitt Romney: Entry into management consulting at Boston Consulting Group: 1975–1977

 After he received a joint Juris Doctor and Master of Business Administration from Harvard University in 1975, Mitt Romney was recruited by several firms and chose to remain in Massachusetts to work for Boston Consulting Group (BCG), reasoning that working as a management consultant to a variety of companies would better prepare him for a future position as a chief executive.
 He was part of a 1970s wave of top graduates who chose to go into consulting rather than join a major company directly.

-Romney had his pick of jobs at the nation's biggest and most prestigious consulting firms, and at that time BCG was neither.
-Its idiosyncratic founder, Bruce Henderson, was regarded as outside the mainstream of corporate consulting, and BCG was routinely disparaged by faculty and students at Harvard Business School.
-But BCG was a pioneering upstart that fostered camaraderie among its employees, who traveled around the country to advise clients, and that is where Mitt Romney chose to start his career.
-His legal and business education proved useful in his job while he applied BCG principles such as the growth-share matrix, which is a simple chart to assist large corporations in deciding how to allocate cash among their business units.
-He was viewed as having a bright future there.
+Romney's legal and business education proved useful in his job, where he applied BCG principles such as the growth-share matrix to assist large corporations in deciding how to allocate cash among their business units.
 Romney worked nights and weekends, and traveled frequently in the U.S. and to Europe on business.